The Cranes are Back, but not the free tours.

 Take I-5 to the Thornton/Walnut Grove exit and proceed west towards Walnut Grove.
 Go about 3 1/2 miles where you will turn left (south) towards the big silo.
 The turn is just past a green sign that says, “Staten Island.”
 Please be mindful that this is an active, working farm.
 Do not block traffic.
 Usually by the end of October the harvest is done and conflicts with worker traffic are minimized.

-Private and custom tours can be arranged with SOS Cranes for small groups of 10 or more people, or school classes.
+Private and custom tours can be arranged with SOS Cranes for small groups.
 Contact us for more information.
 We can also provide crane tours for Spanish speakers or French speakers.